-If you are like me, you are constantly using a paint brush.
-Whether I’m using it for a few quick sample brushstrokes to test paint colors or for bigger projects around the home, it feel like I’m forever washing paint brushes.
-This means I am constantly having to wash those paint brushes.
+If you are like me, you are constantly using a paintbrush.
+Whether I’m using it for a few quick sample brushstrokes to test paint colors or for bigger projects around the home, it feels like I’m forever washing paintbrushes.
+This means I am constantly having to wash those paintbrushes.
 No fun!
 I made my own DIY brush cleaner that has made the process so much simpler though.

 Now, if you are like me and you are feeling less than excited when it comes to cleaning those brushes, you will want to check out this cheap and easy DIY paint brush cleaner idea.

-This little hack has saved me so much time and saved my hands from being in water and paint when I am done with my paint brush.
+This little hack has saved me so much time and saved my hands from being in water and painting when I am done with my paintbrush.

 Keep scrolling to find out how to make your own!